 If your dog exhibits tonsilitis or kennel cough symptoms, anti-inflammatories can help alleviate any pain or swelling.
-For bacterial infections, oral antibiotics will be helpful, but please check with your vet first.
+For bacterial infections, oral antibiotics may be helpful, but please check with your vet first.

 However, if your pup has GDV or gastric dilation-volvulus or develops bloat, they would usually need surgery immediately.
 This condition can lead to death if left untreated.

-What are home remedies can I give my dog for dry heaving?
+What home remedies can I give my dog for dry heaving?

 As a dog lover, you might wonder if there are any home remedies for dry heaving.

-You can try to get your dog to drink fast to see if that helps improve his condition.
+You can try to get your dog to drink water to see if that helps improve his condition.
 Water can help dislodge any grass or small objects in your buddy’s throat.

 Since irritants in the throat usually cause dry heaving, the best remedy is to dog-proof your home until your dog learns not to chew on any potentially harmful objects.